Nancy Call Torres

 Nancy is passionate about making the fine arts more accessible to local audiences while infusing those she works with, with her joy of creating.
 Nancy is an accomplished plein air painter who travels regularly, painting what inspires her.
 Her travels have taken her to Arizona, Hawaii, France, Meixco and Italy, but her favorite place of inspiration is her home state of California.

-Her paintings are in private collections around the world and she is currently represented by The Studio Shop in Burlingame, CA. Nancy is an active member of Local 365, a movement in the San Francisco Bay Area that combines live art and live music, collaborating with some of the Bay Area’s finest local musicians.
+Her paintings are in private collections around the world and she is currently represented by The Studio Shop in Burlingame, CA. Nancy is a member of Local 365, a movement in the San Francisco Bay Area that combines live art and live music, collaborating with some of the Bay Area’s finest local musicians.
 She has painted live and exhibited with them at Yoshi’s, San Francisco, Grant and Green, Anna’s Jazz Island, The Elbo Room, Club Deluxe, The San Francisco Jazz Heritage Museum, MAPP, Space Gallery and 111 Minna Gallery.

 Audrey McInnis